Orobische Alpen; van het Comomeer door het hooggebergte tot opnieuw bij het meer. 8 dagen / 7 nachten of naar keuze

 Most of the walk is through high mountains and accordingly, there are some tough climbs involved, making it ideal for well-trained walkers.
 However, cable cars are often available, so you can tackle the largest differences in heights without much effort.
 Thanks to these cable cars, transfers offered by the accommodations and alternative routes you can choose every day between walks that vary from 3 to 7 hours of walking time.

-Although the paths usually are not hard going, some of them are along sheer drops and experience with mountain walking is preferable.
+Although the paths usually are not hard going, some of them are along sheer drops and some experience with mountain walking is preferable.

 Accommodations and meals

 Once you are higher in the mountains, you spend two nights in a 'rifugio' (simple mountain hotel) where your luggage is brought up by a four-wheel drive.
 Dinner is included all these nights in the mountains.